Nithesh8678/meshT/WHITEPAPER.md

 ### 13.2 Impact Statement

-NONET has the potential to revolutionize financial inclusion by removing the internet connectivity barrier to blockchain transactions.
+meshT has the potential to revolutionize financial inclusion by removing the internet connectivity barrier to blockchain transactions.
 This technology could enable cryptocurrency adoption in developing regions, provide resilience during emergencies, and create new models for peer-to-peer value transfer.

 ---